SocioProphet/valuenetworks/README.md

 valuenetwork
 =====================

+**Note: this version of this repo is no longer being maintained.
+Several forks have active users and maintainers.
+Some of them have additional features.
+I'll add some notes about versions in current use after I do some research.**

 A prototype of Value Network Accounting, being developed in collaboration with http://www.sensorica.co/ , a pioneering value network.

 We mean Accounting in a large sense.
 We are developing something analogous to an ERP system for value networks.
 Might call it NRP for Network Resource Planning.